 Although this is not a gaming laptop and heat dissipation is not a major concern, we also examined the heat dissipation of the Ryzen 7 5800U processor on the HP ProBook 635 Aero 8.
 One of the best features of this chip is its high performance and low power consumption.
 This means that we do not have to worry about heat dissipation.

 This laptop is designed with a single fan and a single heat pipe.
-The distance between the heat pipe and the CPU is very short, so the heat can be blown away very quickly.
+The distance between the heat pipe and the CPU is very short, so the heat can be dissipated quickly.
 The heat is concentrated mainly on the rear hinges of the body.
 This will protect the user from direct heat output, and the keyboard surface will barely feel the heat.

-We used the AIDA64 FPU to test the heat dissipation performance of the device.
-The room temperature was 27°C and we ran the laptop for about 30 minutes.
+We used AIDA64 FPU to test the heat dissipation performance.
+The room temperature was 27°C, and we ran the laptop for about 30 minutes.
 After testing, the CPU temperature was 86.5°C, the power consumption was 23W, and the frequency was slightly reduced but stabilized at 2.75GHz.
 We can say that a little frequency is sacrificed in exchange for a balance with temperature.

 Summary

-The HP ProBook 635 Aero 8 notebook has a portable weight of only about 1kg, which left me deeply impressed.
+The HP ProBook 635 Aero 8 weighs only about 1kg, which left me deeply impressed.
 At this time, there are not many notebooks with such weight.
 This means that the device can be easily picked up with one hand, allowing users to participate freely in business meetings at any time.
 It really reduces the burden on the backpack.
 In addition, the HP ProBook 635 Aero 8’s facial recognition technology and fingerprint sensor help prevent personal privacy leakage, providing users with secure personal privacy protection.

-The laptop has passed the industry’s rigorous 19 MIL-STD-810 military standard tests, including drop, high temperature, low temperature, humidity, vibration, dustproof, and shock tests.
-Thus, in terms of strength, business personnel can be sure that this device is designed to withstand complex and harsh environments.
+This laptop has passed 19 rigorous MIL-STD-810 military-standard tests, including drop, high temperature, low temperature, humidity, vibration, dustproof, and shock tests.
+Thus, in terms of strength, business personnel can be confident that this device is designed to withstand complex and harsh environments.

-As a business laptop, the ProBook 635 Aero 8 not only meets the performance requirements but also achieves simplicity and portability that make the device attractive.
+As a business laptop, the ProBook 635 Aero 8 not only meets performance requirements but also achieves simple design and portability, making it a highly appealing device.

 Finally, let’s talk about the price.
-This thin and lightweight business notebook costs less than $1,200, which is its most appealing aspect.
-Those who want to buy a thin and light business notebook should not miss the HP ProBook 635 Aero 8.
+This laptop costs less than $1,200, which is its most appealing aspect.
+Those who want to buy a thin and light business laptop should not miss the HP ProBook 635 Aero 8.